grandwazir/DimensionDoor/readme.md

 * Teleport to any world.
 * Change the spawn location of each world
 * Players respawn in the world they died in.
+* Prevent access to certain worlds with permissions
 * Set world specific settings.
 * Automatically manages worlds which are loaded unexpectedly by other plugins.
 * Automatically loads all managed worlds on server start.